ksilisk/sapr-app/README.md

 * [Deploy](#deploy)
 * [Run](#run)
 ## Description
-Sapr-bar is application for automating strength calculations of rod systems experiencing tension-compression
+Sapr-bar is application for automating strength calculations of rod systems experiencing tension-compression.

 ## Features
 Sapr-bar creates the construction and draws it.
-In addition, he can calculate loads, draw diagrams and graphs
+In addition, it can calculate loads, draw diagrams and graphs.
 ### Preprocessor
 * Input of data sets describing construction and external loads
 * Visualization of construction and loads